reesvarney/OpenChat/README.md

     - Run `npm run createSSL` in the OpenChat root directory
     #### Otherwise:
     - Place the server key/ certificate into the `ssl/` directory, naming them `server.key` and `server.cert` respectively
-6. Port forward the ports set in `conf.json` in your router software ([guide](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/))
+6. Port forward the port set in `conf.json` in your router software ([guide](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/))
 7. Run `npm start` in the console at the root of the repository
-8. Open the IP in your browser, should load without needing a port b
+8. Open the IP in your browser, should load without needing a port if you are using the default https (443)

 ## Plans for the future:
- - Add admin panel to allow server settings to be adjusted without having to manually edit files
+ - IN PROGRESS: Add admin panel to allow server settings to be adjusted without having to manually edit files
  - Add some kind of session tracking to allow for more persistence between different sessions, whilst still maintaining the option for user anonymity
  - Combine signalling into single system with native WebRTC implementation